tracysgit/recipes-react-next-js/README.md

 ## To Do

-- Collect tags on Recipe Add page and in DB
-- Add all recipes
-- Uploaded image name is wrong
-- What happens if no image
-- Add second image capture
-- How to clean DB
+- How to clean DB and delete recipes
-- Delete recipes
-- Refactor headline/header with 'Add Recipe' button
-- Can Image component handle pngs too?
 - Add a search bar
 - Render Home page recipes as cards or list
-- Make recipes editable
 - Add print, back, and share buttons
 - Make navigation hamburger accessible
 - Add typescript